GICHD/imsma-core-doc/general/Engagement_Strategy.md

 1. Months 1-2

-    a.
-Initial IMSMA Core scoping meeting (on-site with program) and production of materials related to existing IMSMAng current use cases
+    -   Initial IMSMA Core scoping meeting (on-site with program) and production of materials related to existing IMSMAng current use cases

-    b.
-Drafting and signature of IMSMA Core agreement -- documenting the Esri Licensing, GICHD support and other components of the Implementation.
+    -   Drafting and signature of IMSMA Core agreement -- documenting the Esri Licensing, GICHD support and other components of the Implementation.

-    c.
-Obtain and convert FFML forms with IMSMA Core tools to provide a starting point for Survey123 Development.
+    -   Obtain and convert FFML forms with IMSMA Core tools to provide a starting point for Survey123 Development.

 2. Months 3-6